gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 {{< figure src="/images/2017/04/terminal-output-start-of-zynq-zc702-linux-boot-using-yocty.png" width="1656px" caption="The terminal output during the start of a Linux boot built using Yocty, and running on the Xilinx ZC702 dev. board."  >}}

-You should be able to log in as user root, with no password.
+You should be able to log in as user `root`, with no password.

 ## Booting Via TFTP